formlio/forml/docs/lifecycle.rst

 Development Lifecycle
 ---------------------

 This lifecycle is typically followed during the project development.
-All work is done in scope of the project source code working copy and no persistent modules are produced upon execution.
+All work is done in the scope of the project source code working copy and no persistent modules are produced upon execution.
 It is typically managed using the ``python setup.py <mode>`` interface or in special case using the :doc:`interactive`.
 This lifecycle is supposed to aid the development process allowing to quickly see the effect of the project changes.

-The expected behavior of the particular mode depends on correct project setup as per the :doc:`project` sections.
+The expected behaviour of the particular mode depends on the correct project setup as per the :doc:`project` sections.

 The modes of a research lifecycle are: